WVUHPC/Modern-Fortran/_episodes/18-Exercises.md

 > ## Exercise 7: Center of mass
 >
-> Write a program that reads a file or randomly create an array that stores the position of N particles in a 3D space.
+> Write a program that reads a file or randomly creates an array that stores the position of N particles in a 3D space.
-> Initially assume for all the particles the same mass.
+> Initially assume for all the particles have the same mass.
 > Write a subroutine to compute the center of mass of these particles.
 >
 {: .challenge}

 > ## Exercise 8: Lennard-Jones Potential
 >
-> Write a program that reads a file or randomly create an array that stores the position of N particles in a 3D space.
+> Write a program that reads a file or randomly creates an array that stores the position of N particles in a 3D space.
 > A very simple potential for Molecular Dynamics consists in assuming a potential like:
 > <img src="https://latex.codecogs.com/svg.image?V_\text{LJ}(r)&space;=&space;4\varepsilon&space;\left[&space;\left(\frac{\sigma}{r}\right)^{12}&space;-&space;\left(\frac{\sigma}{r}\right)^6&space;\right]" title="V_\text{LJ}(r) = 4\varepsilon \left[ \left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^6 \right]" />
 >
 > Write a program that computes the potential and forces for the set of particles.
 >
-> (*) Add a simple dynamics, moving the particles according to the direction of the force (Gradient of the Potential).
+> (*) Add simple dynamics, moving the particles according to the direction of the force (Gradient of the Potential).
 >
 >
 {: .challenge}